 Gambling providers can bar a person from specific areas of their venue and from gambling activities.
-A barring order by a venue lasts for three months.
+A barring order made at a venue can last an unlimited period, but must be in place for at least three months.

 - must bar someone if they ask to be barred from your venue (voluntary barring)

 - may bar someone if you feel they could suffer harm or cause harm to their family because of problem gambling

 - may bar a person if someone else, such as a friend or family member, who is concerned about the person’s gambling behaviour requests it.

 A patron can choose to be barred from your venue for three months or for a longer period of time and at multiple venues.

 If a person requests to be barred you must:

 - fill out the barring form while they are with you (in person or on the phone)

 - provide a translator if necessary